-UCS has in place a risk register which is reviewed at least annually by the Audit and Risk Committee.
+UCS has in place a risk register which is regularly reviewed by the UCS Executive and the Audit and Risk Committee.
+Any changes to existing risks, including the impact, likelihood and mitigating actions taken are reported to the Board.
 The key risks identified are informed by the UCS strategic plan and are also linked to the internal audit planning process.
 The risk register includes a system of scoring designed to assess the likelihood and impact of the risks identified.
 In this way the register identifies for each risk: